 The Root Causes driving customer satisfaction and intent to return for men in the NBRI survey also differed from the drivers for women.
 Drivers for men included a fun casino with a lot of action and excitement, appealing restaurants, the safety of the casino property, and a good mix of slot denominations.
 Now that this company has precise knowledge of the Root Causes for both its male and female customers, appropriate interventions can be implemented to increase intent to return.

 Increasing intent to return has a direct, positive impact on the bottom line.
 In another customer survey conducted for a large hotel and casino chain, NBRI’s survey results indicated that customer dissatisfaction (and a low intent to return) was caused by poor customer service.
 A lot of factors are involved in customer service and many variables affect a customer’s perception of service.
 So where do you start?
 What kind of intervention do you implement?
 Without the Root Cause Analysis these questions would go unanswered.
 NBRI used this tool to identify wait time for service as the Root Cause.
-The bottom line – one minute of wait time = $1 million in revenue.
-The hotel/casino added addition personnel at peak times to decrease wait times and increase customer satisfaction and intent to return.
+The bottom line – one minute of wait time across their organization = $1 million in revenue for this customer.
+The hotel/casino added additional personnel at peak times to decrease wait times and increase customer satisfaction and intent to return.
 This one action had a dramatic impact on profits.